Jamie McAllister: Hibernian

 McAllister again teamed up with Johnson at Hibernian, becoming their assistant manager on 5 June 2022.
 McAllister left the club on 27 August 2023, following the club decision to sack Johnson.

 Bristol Rovers

 In December 2023, McAllister joined Bristol Rovers, supporting Matt Taylor following his appointment as first-team manager.
 On 3 February 2024, he was confirmed to have joined the club in the role of assistant manager.
 He departed the club at the end of the 2023–24 season.

-Duli Pengiran Muda Mahkota Football Club
+DPMM

-On 9 July 2024, McAllister was unveiled as the new head coach of Brunei club Duli Pengiran Muda Mahkota Football Club which compete in the Singapore Premier League.
+On 9 July 2024, McAllister was unveiled as the new head coach of Brunei club DPMM FC which competed in the Singapore Premier League.
 He replaced Rui Capela just six games into the season.
 The following September, he was appointed interim head coach of the Brunei national team, taking charge of the Wasps for the play-offs for the third qualifying round of the 2027 AFC Asian Cup against Macau over two legs.
 He led them to victories in both games, advancing Brunei to the next stage.

+When DPMM moved to the Malaysia Super League starting from the 2025–26 season, McAllister remained as the guest team's head coach.
+He extended his contract for another year on 30 June 2026.